 Location.
 A society numbering just over 2,000 people, according to the 2001 census of India, who live in small villages in the Western Ghats mountain range of Kerala, in Southwestern India.
-Their communities are located in the Parambikulam Wildlife Reserve, in the Vazhachal Forest Division to the south of it, and in the vicinity of the Athirappilly Waterfalls on the Chalakudy River, all between 50 and 75 km NE of the major Kerala port city of Kochi.
+Their communities are located in the Parambikulam Tiger Reserve, in the Vazhachal Forest Division to the south of it, and in the vicinity of the Athirappilly Waterfalls on the Chalakudy River, all between 50 and 75 km NE of the major Kerala port city of Kochi.

 Economy.
 The Kadar, formerly a nomadic people, are now mostly settled into villages.
 They subsist on gathering food and other products from the forest, fishing, keeping some animals, and working for cash income as assistants in wildlife research projects, forest management workers, and staffers at nature reserves.
 A recent journal article indicates that over 50 percent of the Kadar economy still consists of traditional gathering of forest plants, though they also take a strong interest in managing their forests.